How Convective Mass Flux Responds to Environmental Humidity: A parcel model for mass flux

-How well does stochastic entrainment perform compared to fixed entrainment in simulating the pickup in midlevel convective mass flux?
-The black curve in Fig. \ref{fig:m_pickup_spm}a shows that the stochastically entraining parcel model exhibits a similar nonlinear pickup to what we found for the GSRMs.
+How well do the stochastic parcels emulate the pickup in midlevel convective mass flux?
+The black curve in Fig. \ref{fig:m_pickup_spm}a shows that the stochastic parcel model exhibits a similar nonlinear pickup to what we found for the GSRMs.
 The similarity between the stochastic parcels and the GSRMs is even more striking when mass flux is plotted on a log scale (Fig. \ref{fig:m_pickup_spm}b).
-The stochastic parcels's $M_{4000}$-$LTRH$ relationship is quasi-exponential, much like the GSRMs (Fig. \ref{fig:m_pickup}b).
+The stochastic parcels's mass flux pickup is quasi-exponential, much like that of the GSRMs (Fig. \ref{fig:m_pickup}b).
 In contrast, the fixed-entrainment mass fluxes in Fig. \ref{fig:m_pickup_spm}b pick up too quickly at low humidities and too slowly at high humidities.

 The stochastic parcels are also successful in replicating the \textit{magnitude} of the mass flux pickup.
 In both the GSRMs and in the stochastic parcel model, mass flux increases by approximately two orders of magnitude between $LTRH = 0.60$ and $LTRH = 0.90$.
-This last feature of the stochastic parcel is subject to tuning: the magnitude of the pickup is sensitive to the initial temperature of the parcels, the precise altitude the parcels are launched from, and the values of the entrainment parameters each influence the magnitude of the pickup.
+However, this is subject to tuning: The magnitude of the pickup is sensitive to the initial temperature of the parcels, the precise altitude the parcels are launched from, and the values of the entrainment parameters each influence the magnitude of the pickup.
 Without any information to better inform our choices in the parcel model, we simply used the entrainment parameters discussed for deep convection in \citeA{Romps2016}, a launch altitude at the near-surface level in MERRA-2, and a minimal buoyancy perturbation to allow parcels to rise from the boundary layer.

-Why does the stochastically entraining parcel model replicate the quasi-exponential relationship between mass flux and humidity, as found in the GSRMs?
-To answer this question, we must consider two related mechanisms by which the environment controls mass flux in the parcel model: survival and dilution.
-The survival rate is the fraction of parcels which ascend to a defined altitude, rather than detrain.
-We plot the survival rate in the dashed black lines in Fig. \ref{fig:m_pickup_spm}.
-It shares the quasi-exponential shape of the mass flux profile, albeit with a smaller growth rate (less slope in \ref{fig:m_pickup_spm}b).
-On this plot, one may think of the survival rate as the amount of mass flux, in $kg m^{-2} s^{-1}$, which was launched at the 300 m initialization level and ascended to 4000 m without detraining.
+Why does the stochastic parcel model replicate the quasi-exponential relationship between mass flux and humidity, as found in the GSRMs?
+To answer this question, we can decompose the mass flux at any given level into two components: the survival fraction $f_{s}$, which denotes the fraction of parcels launched at the 300 m initialization level and ascended to that level without detraining, and the mean mass flux of surviving parcel trajectories $\overline{M_{s}}$: